bet4it/hyperpwn/README.md

 ```

 # Notice
-* If you want to use hyperpwn on pwndbg, make sure you have installed the git version of pwndbg, or you must backport [this patch](https://github.com/pwndbg/pwndbg/commit/97c5ccb4197e6cb0042740a7bf378d4104a79717.patch).
 * If you want to use hyperpwn on peda, please use my fork of [peda](https://github.com/bet4it/peda) or [peda-arm](https://github.com/bet4it/peda-arm).
 * Make sure you have enabled the display of `legend` in the backend (which is the default behavior).
 * You can try to change configs like `context.nb_lines_code`, `context.nb_lines_code_prev` in GEF, or `context-code-lines` in pwndbg, to get a better display.